robinagandhi/CYBR4360-8366/Firewalls-iptables.md

 > So now start the Kali VM.

-Login to it with username/password: *root/steal2018* and open a terminal.
+Login to it and open a terminal.

 Now ping the Ubuntu VM using its IP address. [ping](https://en.wikipedia.org/wiki/Ping_%28networking_utility%29) is a networking utility to test reachability.